Quantum entanglement: As a measure of entanglement

 For mixed states, the reduced von Neumann entropy is not the only reasonable entanglement measure.

-Rényi entropy also can be used as a measure of entanglement.
+Rényi entropy can be used as a measure of entanglement.

 Entanglement measures

 Entanglement measures quantify the amount of entanglement in a (often viewed as a bipartite) quantum state.
 As aforementioned, entanglement entropy is the standard measure of entanglement for pure states (but no longer a measure of entanglement for mixed states).
 For mixed states, there are some entanglement measures in the literature and no single one is standard.